termite-labs/termite-labs-vibratory-tumbler/README-sync-imac.md

 I would very much like to see thi eveolve over time and become a robust, easy to build and affordable tumbler that anyone can put together without special skills or tools beyond access to a 3D printer.

 Any contribution is absolutely welocome, in any form or shape.
-Below is a list of my priorities, but I'm sure there is more.
+He.re is a list of my priorities, but I'm sure there is more.

 ### Help Needed